 Black Mountain Side (2014)

 Black Mountain Side is the last movie I sat down and watched.
-Not only is it a worthy late entry to this list, but one of the best indie films I’ve seen.
+Not only is it a worthy late entry to this list, but one of the best indie films I’ve seen period.
 Taking place in an isolated snowy excavation site in Canada, the film’s narrative shares a lot of similarities to The Thing, but it also sets itself aside with a more withdrawn and slow burn approach.
 The actors are excellent, so much so it surprised me considering the film’s small budget and their lack of name recognition, but this is one of the best ensemble of characters I’ve seen in a horror film.
-For a film with zero jump scares, it unnerved me like few horror films can and the fleeting moments of violence and conflict have a huge impact.
+For a film with zero jump scares, it unnerved me like few horror films can, and the fleeting moments of violence and conflict have an enormous impact.
 I usually hate the term underrated gem because of how liberally it’s used in movie circles, but this film is the exception and actually fits the description.

 Dark Waters (1993)